windelbouwman/ppci/docs/howto/backend.rst

 added to the isa.

-Often there are some common instructions for data definition, such as the db instruction to define a byte.
-These are already defined in data_instructions.
-Isa's can be added to eachother to combine them, like this:
+Often there are some common instructions for data definition, such as the ``db`` instruction to define a byte.
+These are already defined in ``data_instructions``.
+Isa's can be added to each other to combine them, like this:

 .. testcode:: encoding